-Did you know at Fuller Dental we can help patients that have been diagnosed with Sleep Apnea?
+Did you know Fuller Dental helps patients with Sleep Apnea?

-In most mild to moderate cases, patients can be treated successfully with an alternative to the CPAP using oral appliance therapy.
-An oral appliance is custom made for you and fits like a sports mouth guard or an orthodontic retainer.
-It supports the jaw in a forward position to help maintain an open upper airway, reducing the collapse of soft tissues at the back of the throat.
-Research shows that oral appliance therapy is an effective treatment option for snoring and obstructive sleep apnea.
+An oral device is custom-made for you and fits like a sports mouth guard or an orthodontic retainer.
+It supports the jaw forward to help maintain an open upper airway.
+This will reduce the collapse of soft tissues at the back of the throat.
+Research shows oral appliance therapy is a good treatment option for snoring and obstructive sleep apnea.
+Even though Fuller Dental provides sleep apnea treatment, we also treat any dental concerns you may have.

 What Is Sleep Apnea?